As an Amazon Associate, I earn from qualifying purchases. This helps us continue providing independent, honest reviews at no extra cost to you.

 What to Avoid

-• No-name Amazon brands — quality control is inconsistent; stick to reviewed models
+- No-name brands with no reviews — quality control is inconsistent; stick to reviewed models

 Frequently Asked Questions